tr-igem/esmuflily/docs/internals.md

 Internals
 =========

-Descriptions and comments on some internals of [Esmuflily](https://github.com/tr-igem/esmuflily).
+Description of some internals in [Esmuflily](https://github.com/tr-igem/esmuflily).

 The musical symbols supported by Esmuflily are SMuFL-compliant glyphs given with their Unicode code point.

-All symbols are assembled in a single internal table `ekm:types` arranged according to type (usage), where some types correspond to LilyPond's graphical objects, like note heads, flags, rests, clefs.
+All symbols are assembled in a single internal table `ekm:types` arranged according to type (usage), where some types correspond to LilyPond's graphical objects like note heads, flags, rests, clefs.

 The predefined internal table contains SMuFL recommended characters.
 Further (external) tables can be merged into the internal table,